 For more information, Apple has provided a guide to Resolving the Privacy-Sensitive Data App Rejection which contains more information on APIs that require usage descriptions.

-Entitlements are used to enable key features that your app may need.
+Capabilities are used to enable key features that your app may need.
 You may need to configure them whenever a Capacitor plugin requires it.

 Unlike other configuration options and usage descriptions, capabilities are

 To add a new capability, open your app in Xcode, select the App project and the App target, click Signing & Capabilities in the tab bar, and then click the + Capability button.
 See this article for more information about iOS capabilities.